Kerch0O/microgradPort/README.md

 # microgradPort
- Port of Andrej Karpathy's micrograd to c++ for personal use *Ongoing
+ Port of Andrej Karpathy's micrograd to c++ for personal use

 Implementation of the out variable and its usage in backwards passing slightly changed due to language limitations(from what i am aware of)